 It is especially a good idea to have enough money in your emergency fund to cover the cost of replacing or repairing one or two of these appliances in a hurry.
 Appliance repair may cost you a couple of hundred dollars, while completely replacing them will be significantly more expensive.

 It doesn’t take a rocket scientist to know how frustrating a broken water heater can be.
 A cold shower on a cold winter morning sounds terrible.

 There are several reasons why your water heater may break, including corrosion, sediment buildup, a damaged thermostat, faulty valves, etc. If your water heater starts leaking, it can cause severe damage to your home.
 Water heater repairs usually cost upward of $500.
 Replacing your water heater may cost up to $1,500.

 Needing an emergency repair on your home can be frustrating.
-However, if you plan and set aside money as you go for potential emergencies, you can minimize your frustration while fixing the problem that needs to be addressed promptly and before it has the chance to get worse.
+However, if you plan and set aside money or use cash advance apps as you go for potential emergencies, you can minimize your frustration while fixing the problem that needs to be addressed promptly and before it has the chance to get worse.

 - Everything You Need To Prepare for Your Holiday Party - December 6, 2022

 - 4 Ways for Shoring Up Your Home Security - November 16, 2022